Protocol Support

 Sweets implements virtual-pointer-v1, so remote-control, accessibility, and

-automation tools can inject pointer motion, buttons, and scroll events into
+automation tools can inject motion, buttons, and scroll into seat0.

-Virtual pointers go through the normal cursor path: output activation, focus-follows-mouse, pointer constraints, interactive move/resize, click focus, and focused-client delivery all behave the same as with physical pointers.
+Virtual pointers use the normal cursor path.
+Output activation, focus-follows-mouse, pointer constraints, interactive move/resize, and click focus all behave as with physical pointers.

 # smoke test